 Stores are full of jeans on hangers, rags, and shelves, and forget the ones you saw in the window they are made to fit the doll.
 It can take days and weeks to find fitting jeans.

-Thanks to the world wide web we can buy jeans online.
+Thanks to the world wide web we have options.
+Why not try it I told myself.
+Can buying jeans online be worse than running up and down in a mall.
 It’s easier BUT can get a bit challenging too.
-In this article, I will tell you a bit about how to choose the fabric, the fit, and the price
+In this article, I will give you tips from my own experience, tell you a bit about how to choose the fabric, the fit, and the price and a recommendation on experts in jeans for all.

-Before you shop for jeans online, it would be a good idea to make a list of what is important for you in a jean, this will make it more fun and less frustrating.
+Before you shop for jeans online, it would be a good idea to make a list of what is important for you in jeans, this will make it more fun and less frustrating.
 Your list may look something like this:-

 - Find out your size (American, UK, and European), by measuring your waist, hips, thighs, rise (zip area), and length inseam (leg length inside) outseam (leg length outside from the waist to your foot).